SimformSolutionsPvtLtd/react-native-skia-catalog/src/components/Indicator/README.md

 # Indicator

-`Indicator` component can be used while fetching data from API or also can be used when a user navigates between screens.
+`Indicator` component can be used while `fetching` data from API or also can be used when a user `navigates` between screens.

 #### 🎬 Preview

+---

 |             Indicator             |
 | :-------------------------------: |